qbalsdon/qbalsdon.github.io/docs/_posts/2022-03-16-dev-interview.markdown

 </button>
 <div id="section_role" class="content">
 Ask yourself "why <i>this</i> job?" - and let that fuel the questions you are going to ask.
 Also start preparing the answer questions like "What specifically can I bring to the company?" and "What values are important to me in an employer?"
+<br/><br/>
+I remember for a long time I used to complain that my employers never sent me on any training.
+One day an interviewer called me out on that and asked me: "What are you doing to train yourself?"
+At first I disliked the question, but I have realised that this specific topic is worth noting: If I am not putting any effort in, how can I expect my employer to?
+It also speaks of my willingness to approach management with my issues, rather than just throwing a tantrum and leaving for another job, and experiencing the same problems.
+In terms of training, it should be a collaborative effort that benefits both employee and employer.
 </div>

 <button type="button" class="collapsible" data-expands="section_questions">